15A NCAC 13A .0113 THE HAZARDOUS WASTE PERMIT PROGRAM ‑ PART 270

 (6) a description of facility aesthetic factors including visibility, appearance, and noise level; and

-(d) In addition to the specific Part B information requirements for hazardous waste disposal facilities, owners and operators of hazardous waste landfills or longterm storage facilities shall provide the following information:
+(d) In addition to the specific Part B Permit Application information requirements for hazardous waste disposal facilities as defined in 40 CFR 270.17 through 270.19 and 270.21, owners, and operators of hazardous waste landfills or longterm storage facilities shall provide the following information:

 (1) design drawings and specifications of the leachate collection and removal system;